kimaniMbatiaMoringa/Week-1-Code-Challenge/README.md

 # Project Setup guide

-1. Open each of the challenges using Node.js via the command node [challenge-name]
+1. Open each of the challenges in VSCode and start them using Node.js via the  console command:

+node [challenge-name] e.g "node challenge-1.js"